 Read about THURSDAY WAR HERE.

-Very exciting news!
-I have been awarded an Arts Council England Developing Your Creative Practice Grant 2023/2024.
+Arts Council England Developing Your Creative Practice Grant 2023/2024.

+Exciting news!
+I have been awarded the Arts Council England DCYP!
 The grant will enable me to develop skills in creating ambitious works that cross disciplinary boundaries between performance and film, and help me gain confidence using my voice & autobiography to amplify marginalised stories, including migrant, feminist & pacifist perspectives.

 I feel very grateful to have been awarded this opportunity, which will allow me to work with amazing mentors: cellist & composer Julia Kent, performance artist Natasha Davis, writer & performer Caroline Bergvall and soprano Ljiljana Winkler.